TKomericki/Rhetos-wiki/User-authentication-and-authorization.md

 * [Impersonation](https://github.com/Rhetos/Impersonation) -
   It provides a safe way for specified users to log in as another user for debugging and support.
 * [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth) -
-  A backward-compatibility plugin for forms authentication on Rhetos applications v4 and earlier.
+  A backward-compatibility plugin for forms authentication on Rhetos v4 and earlier.

 Rhetos components use [IUserInfo](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Utilities/IUserInfo.cs) interface to retrieve current user information.